Most states require minimum car insurance with liability coverage for at least $25,000 in injuries per person and $50,000 per accident.

 Minimum car insurance limits in each state

-Together, these basic coverages are what's considered the state minimum, which is usually the cheapest possible option for car insurance.
+States require different types of coverage at different coverage amounts.
+These basic coverages are the state minimum, which is usually the cheapest possible option for car insurance.

-- ** Maine, New Hampshire, Pennsylvania: Maine and New Hampshire have "medical payments coverage", while Pennsylvania has "medical benefits coverage."
-All operate like PIP.
+- ** Maine, New Hampshire, Pennsylvania: Maine and New Hampshire require "medical payments coverage," while Pennsylvania requires "medical benefits coverage."
+Both operate like PIP.

-- *** Michigan: State has mandatory property protection insurance (PPI), which acts like PIP, but for property damages instead of bodily.
-Limits are $1 million.
+- *** Michigan: State requires $1 million of property protection insurance (PPI), which acts like PIP but for property damage instead of bodily injury.

-- ^New Hampshire: Car insurance is not mandatory in New Hampshire, but if you opted for it (or were forced to get it), these would be the minimum requirements.
+- ^ New Hampshire and Virginia: Car insurance is not required in New Hampshire and Virginia, but if you opted for it (or were forced to get it), these would be the minimum requirements.

-- † Connecticut, Kansas, Minnesota, New Hampshire, District of Columbia, North and South Dakota: Also have underinsured motorist insurance in addition to uninsured motorist.
+- † Connecticut, Kansas, Minnesota, New Hampshire, Vermont, District of Columbia, North Dakota and South Dakota: Also require underinsured motorist insurance in addition to uninsured motorist.

 What types of car insurance are mandatory?